logsol/wavedeck/README.md

 ## How to take care of alsa warnings?

-To get rid of alsa warnings, use nano to edit this config file:
+To get rid of alsa warnings, edit this config file:
 `sudo nano /usr/share/alsa/alsa.conf`

 Comment out these sections as such: